AlmogBaku/mermaid-gdocs-plus/docs/index.md

 If you need help or have questions about Mermaid Diagrams+, please:

 - Visit our [GitHub repository](https://github.com/AlmogBaku/mermaid-gdocs-plus/) for technical documentation
 - Create an [issue on GitHub](https://github.com/AlmogBaku/mermaid-gdocs-plus/issues) for bug reports or feature requests
+- For general inquiries, or to report security vulnerabilities - [email us](mailto:almog.baku+mermaid-plus@gmail.com).

 ## Credits